Known around the world for its spectacular underwater experiences, Roatan is a beautiful Caribbean Island off the coast of Honduras.

 I mean, it’s everybody’s paradise, but it’s an especially photogenic one.

 Bring your camera and take.
-ALL. the. pictures!
+ALL. of. the. pictures!

-There are so many things to do in Roatan besides scuba dive.
-It’s an island that will please land-lovers too!
+There are so many things to do in Roatan besides scuba diving.
+It’s an island that will please land lovers too!